Rohan1869/IT254Project1-Automated-Body-Sensor/README.md

 FILE INFO:

-Arduino Code (LED Control via Serial).py ---> The code for the Arduino for LED control.
+arduionoledcontrolserial.py ---> The code for the Arduino for LED control.

-Python Script (Face Detection & Serial Communication).py ---> The Python code which reads webcam input and runs it through the teachable model(Sends 1 to Arduino if face is detected otherwise 0. pressing "q" shuts it down).
+faceserial.py ---> The Python code which reads webcam input and runs it through the teachable model(Sends 1 to Arduino if face is detected otherwise 0. pressing "q" shuts it down).

-tm-my-image-model(1).zip ---> TensorFlow Google Teachable Machine Image Model Detector files and code.
+labels.txt ------> contains data for model determination categories.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------